isabelgormley/main/w1d2/lessons/pseudocode.md

 Pseudocoding is all about breaking a problem down to its logical steps.
 As a developer, you can be faced with a 'wall of complexity' that will lead to paralysis; sometimes the most difficult part is knowing where to start.
 Taking some time just to think about, verbalize, or diagram a problem can give you all the clues you need to proceed.
 Often, it's a good idea to do this BEFORE you write any actual code.

 Pseudocode is not... code.
 Rather, pseudocode is the step-by-step thought process behind the code that you will eventually write.
 You should write your pseudocode in short lines using basic grammar, as if an articulate ten-year old is writing it.
-For example, here's some pseudo code for making a lasagne:
+For example, here's some pseudo code for making lasagna:

  1. Pre-heat oven to 350 deg F
  2. Boil water for pasta